simonhoellein/time/readme.md

 # time

-website that shows the browser-time...but big :)
+website that shows the browser-time...but in big :)

 currently hosted on my little tiny ntp server.